Finding the Best Places to Retire Since 2006!

 Retire in Sahuarita, Arizona?

-Overview: Thirty miles from downtown Tucson in southern Arizona, this Santa Cruz Valley town is headquarters to the Green Valley Pecan Company and the world's largest pecan orchard.
-It straddles Interstate 19, abuts Green Valley to the south and has grown by 900% in the last couple of decades.
+Overview: Thirty miles from downtown Tucson in southern Arizona, pretty Sahuarita is headquarters to the Green Valley Pecan Company and the world's largest irrigated pecan orchard.
+The rugged Santa Rita Mountains loom east of town.

-This growth, fueled by people looking for attractive, reasonably-priced housing in safe neighborhoods, has necessitated rapid construction, giving Sahuarita a crisp but slightly dusty feeling.
-Architectural styles include Mediterranean, adobe, Southwestern, territorial and others.
+Sahuarita has grown by 30% during the last decade, thanks in large part to its for attractive, reasonably-priced housing and safe neighborhoods.
+It has a crisp Southwestern feeling with Mediterranean, adobe and territorial architectural styles.
+Landscaping is primarily Xeriscape.
 Large, master planned communities include Quail Creek, Madera Highlands and Rancho Sahuarita.
 Rancho Resort is a small 55+ community within Sahuarita Rancho.
-Residents have four attractive shopping malls, plus another three in neighboring Green Valley, from which to choose.
+There are four nice shopping malls, plus another three in neighboring Green Valley.
 Restaurants are mostly chains.
 Further amenities include the Titan Missile Museum, a dance center, the Desert Diamond Casino and 92 acres of parks.

 Climate: Summer temperatures are in the 90s and low-100s, and winter temperatures are in the 40s, 50s, 60s and 70s.
 On average, the area receives 14 inches of rain per year.